 WARNING: This is an unvented gas-fired heater.
 It uses air (oxygen) from the room in which it is installed.
 Provisions for adequate combustion and ventilation air must be provided.
-Refer to section on page 6 of this manual.
+Refer to Air for Combustion and Ventilation section on page 6 of this manual.